weaviate/weaviate-io/README-tests.md

 At Weaviate, we love automated tests.
 And we are making an effort to use automated tests to help us maintain the functionality of our code examples.

+**NOTE: This README and testing framework is a work in progress - if you see errors please let us know on GitHub, and please be patient with us.**

 ### Implementation Overview

 Many of our in-doc [code examples](./README.md#code-examples) are pulled from external scripts. **These scripts are designed to be self-contained files that you can run.**